sideedgetech/Notesify/README.md

-## 📒 An offline capable Notes taking web-app built using VueJS
+## 📒 An offline capable Notes taking web-app built using React and VueJS

 ### ✨ Features